 If you want to sell your home for cash in Dallas and the surrounding areas, it’s important to understand Texas real estate disclosure requirements.
 State regulations require sellers to provide a Seller’s Disclosure Notice to potential buyers, outlining any known material defects that could affect the property’s value or condition.

-In Texas, sellers must tell buyers about problems like structural flaws, past flood damage, or pest infestations.
-The disclosure must also say what condition the plumbing, HVAC, electrical, and appliances are in.
+In Texas, sellers must disclose problems to buyers, such as structural flaws, past flood damage, or pest infestations.
+The disclosure must also state the condition of the plumbing, HVAC, electrical, and appliances.

 If the seller doesn’t follow these rules, they could face legal action and liability.
 Sellers in Dallas should note that Texas has a “buyer beware” policy, but this does not mean they don’t have to fully disclose any problems they know about that could affect the value or safety of the home.